-For the purpose of this policy, "bullying" is defined as persistent behaviour by an individual or group with the intention of verbally, physically, or emotionally harming another person or group.

-Bullying is generally characterised by:

-- Repetition: Incidents are not one-offs; they are frequent and happen over a period of time. - Intent: The perpetrator(s) means to cause verbal, physical or emotional harm; it is not accidental. - Targeting: Bullying is generally targeted at a specific individual or group.
+- 2.1 For the purpose of this policy, "bullying" is defined as persistent behaviour by an individual or group with the intention of verbally, physically, or emotionally harming another person or group. - 2.2 Bullying is generally characterised by: - Repetition: Incidents are not one-offs; they are frequent and happen over a period of time.

-Power imbalance: Whether real or perceived, bullying is generally based on unequal power relations.

-Vulnerable pupils are more likely to be the targets of bullying due to the attitudes and behaviours some young people have towards those who are different from themselves.

-Vulnerable pupils may include, but are not limited to:
+- Intent: The perpetrator(s) means to cause verbal, physical or emotional harm; it is not accidental. - Targeting: Bullying is generally targeted at a specific individual or group. - Power imbalance: Whether real or perceived, bullying is generally based on unequal power relations. - 2.3 Vulnerable children are more likely to be the targets of bullying due to the attitudes and behaviours some young people have towards those who are different from themselves. - 2.4 Vulnerable children may include, but are not limited to: - Children with SEND. - Children who are adopted. - Children suffering from a health problem. - Children with caring responsibilities. - 2.5 Children with certain characteristics are also more likely to be targets of bullying, including, but not limited to: - Children who are LGBTQ+, or perceived to be LGBTQ+. - Children from BAME backgrounds. - Children from socioeconomically disadvantaged backgrounds.

-Pupils with SEND.

-Pupils who are adopted.

-Pupils suffering from a health problem.

-Pupils with caring responsibilities.

-Types of bullying
+3.0 Types of bullying

-Many kinds of behaviour can be considered bullying and can be related to almost anything.

-Teasing another pupil because of their appearance, religion, ethnicity, gender, sexual-orientation, home life, culture, disability, or SEND are some of the types of bullying that can occur.

-Bullying is acted out through the following mediums:

-- Verbally

-- Physically

-- Emotionally

-- Online (Cyber)

-- •

-Racist bullying: Bullying another person based on their ethnic background, religion or skin colour.
-Racist bullying is a criminal offence under the Crime and Disorder Act 1998 and Public Order Act 1986.

-Homophobic bullying: Bullying another person because of their actual or perceived sexual orientation.
+- 3.1 Many kinds of behaviour can be considered bullying and can be related to almost anything. - 3.2 Teasing another child because of their appearance, religion, ethnicity, gender, sexual-orientation, home life, culture, disability, or SEND are some of the types of bullying that can occur. - 3.3 Bullying is acted out through the following mediums: - Verbally - Physically - Emotionally - Online (Cyber) - 3.4 Racist bullying: Bullying another person based on their ethnic background, religion or skin colour.
+Racist bullying is a criminal offence under the Crime and Disorder Act 1998 and Public Order Act 1986. - 3.5 Homophobic bullying: Bullying another person because of their actual or perceived sexual orientation.

-Transphobic bullying: Bullying based on another person's gender 'variance' or for not conforming to dominant gender roles.

-Sexist bullying: Bullying based on sexist attitudes expressed in a way to demean, intimidate or harm another person because of their sex or gender.
-Sexist bullying may sometimes be characterised by inappropriate sexual behaviours.

-Sexual bullying: Bullying behaviour that has a physical, psychological, verbal or nonverbal sexual dimension/dynamic that subordinates, humiliates or intimidates another person.
-This is commonly underpinned by sexist attitudes or gender stereotypes.

-Prejudicial bullying: Bullying based on prejudices directed towards specific characteristics, e.g. SEND or mental health issues.

-Relational bullying: Bullying that primarily constitutes of excluding, isolating and ostracising someone - usually through verbal and emotional bullying.
+- 3.6 Transphobic bullying: Bullying based on another person's gender identity or gender presentation, or for not conforming to dominant gender roles. - 3.7 Sexist bullying: Bullying based on sexist attitudes expressed in a way to demean, intimidate or harm another person because of their sex or gender.
+Sexist bullying may sometimes be characterised by inappropriate sexual behaviours. - 3.8 Sexual bullying: Bullying behaviour that has a physical, psychological, verbal or non-verbal sexual dimension/dynamic that subordinates, humiliates or intimidates another person.
+This is commonly underpinned by sexist attitudes or gender stereotypes. - 3.9 Prejudicial bullying: Bullying based on prejudices directed towards specific characteristics, e.g. SEND or mental health issues. - 3.10 Relational bullying: Bullying that primarily constitutes of excluding, isolating and ostracising someone usually through verbal and emotional bullying. - 3.11 Socioeconomic bullying: Bullying based on prejudices against the perceived social status of the victim, including, but not limited to, their economic status, their parents' occupations, their health or nutrition level, or the perceived "quality" of their clothing or belongings.

-Bullying/Harassment (COVID)

-Any form of bullying or harassment towards pupils who have had, currently have or suspected to have coronavirus is not tolerated.
-This behaviour is addressed in line with this policy and the behaviour policy.

-Roles and responsibilities
+4.0 Roles and responsibilities